davidbreyer/davidbreyer.github.com/_posts/2015-06-10-add-logging-to-your-web-api-controllers-with-aop.md

 2. OnActionExected will run after the requested controller method.
 3. ILog property that is marked with a dependency attribute.

 <script src="https://gist.github.com/davidbreyer/ff2bc4bfd0d8fd4131fc.js"></script>

 If this filter executed now, the Log would be NULL.
 So in step two let’s use Unity to build up the filter.
-I added this method to the FilterConfig.cs file in the Web API project.
+I added the RegisterFilterProviders method to the FilterConfig.cs file in the Web API project.
+The RegisterFilterProviders method will pass the current UnityContainer to the UnityActionFilterProvider that will build up the filter.
 <script src="https://gist.github.com/davidbreyer/973a5377debc079a6f15.js"></script>

 Then you call this from RegisterGlobalFilters in the FilterConfig.cs: